 About the author

 Vachele Christensen attended BYU in Provo, Utah, where she met and married Jay Harrison Higbee.
 They have five sons and two daughters.
 She is honored to be their mother, and loves being a grandmother.
-She and Jay have 19 grandchildren and 1 great-grandson.
+She and Jay have 20 grandchildren, 2 great-grandsons, and 7 step-grandchidren.

 With encouragement from her stake president, Dennis Liffereth, Vachele compiled what became two very large family history books in a loose leaf binder.
 He asked everyone to do a special project to celebrate the turn of the century.
 When she showed it to him he told her she had compiled a goldmine.
 She loved doing it so much that she has continued to compile books ever since.